arvigeus/AZ-204/Questions/Functions.md

 {
     // Process the incoming event
     // Prepare the document based on the event data
-    // The document is automatically added to Cosmos DB }
+    // The document is automatically added to storage }
 ```